-When broadband was much younger, a lot of ISPs charged for their services based on estimated monthly usage.
-People who only popped online occasionally to check their email could sign up to a cheap deal that reflected their minimal use, while those who spent hours streaming videos or playing games would pay significantly more.
+When broadband was much younger, a lot of providers charged for their services based on estimated monthly usage.
+People who only popped online occasionally to check their email could sign up for cheap broadband that reflected their minimal use, while those who spent hours streaming videos or playing games would pay significantly more.

-Several providers do still offer capped packages, but there's been a steady move towards unlimited packages - some ISPs only sell unlimited broadband.
+Several providers do still offer capped packages, but there's been a steady move towards unlimited packages - with some providers only selling unlimited broadband.
 People who don't want to worry at all about their data allowance should set the filter above to "average" or "heavy" to compare the best unlimited broadband deals.

 If having a particular provider is important but costs need to be kept as low as possible, check if they do a capped deal: these tend to cost less than unlimited data packages of the same speed - although anyone who's unsure of how much data they need should bear in mind that the fees for exceeding data allowance can quickly cut into any savings.

 How fast a connection do I need?

 Standard broadband packages are now sold as offering connection speeds of up to 17Mb - note the "up to" part.
 Most of us will find our average download speed is lower, and it can be affected by things like distance from the exchange, the state of the wiring in our area and house, and how we set up our equipment.